Aggressively defending your rights at some of the most reasonable rates around.

 • Other situations that involve background checks

 Although points may not be added to your license, you may have your license suspended.
-At Cotten Law Firm, our PJC attorney in Raleigh can help you determine whether or not this is the best choice for your unique situation.
+At Cotten Law Firm, PLLC, our PJC attorney in Raleigh can help you determine whether or not this is the best choice for your unique situation.

 If you are ready to petition for Prayer of Judgement, schedule your free consultation with us today.
 We work tirelessly to help clients across Wake County protect their futures!